rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 ## Existing Challenges

-IP identifiers MAY be used with the existing "http-01" and "tls-sni-02" challenges from RFC XXXX Sections XXX and XXX respectively.
+IP identifiers MAY be used with the existing "http-01" and "tls-sni-02" challenges from draft-ietf-acme-acme Sections 8.3 and 8.4 respectively.
 To use IP identifiers with these challenges their initial DNS resolution step MUST be skipped and the address used for validation MUST be the value of the identifier.
 For the "http-01" challenge the Host header should be set to the IP address being used for validation per RFC 7230.

 The existing "dns-01" challenge MUST NOT be used to validate IP identifiers.